Lyster-01/phase3project/README.md

 2. To investigate whether survival outcomes differ significantly across various cancer stages.

-3. To predict whether a patient has a high severity score.
+3. To predict whether a patient’s severity level is classified as High or Low based on clinical and lifestyle factors.

 4. To predict whether a patient will survive more than 5 years after diagnosis.